 Visit the Poe Film Festival page on Film Freeway or Withoutabox using your film submission accounts on those sites and join in the fun.
-Earlybird rates apply until February 3, 2019.
 Our regular deadline is June 14, 2019, and our late deadline is July 8, 2019.
-You will be notified on or before September 15 if your feature or short film is an Official Selection for our November weekend screenings in Richmond.
+You will be notified on or before September 15 if your feature, short or documentary film is an Official Selection for our October weekend screenings in Richmond.

 Features should run between 20 minutes and 120 minutes.
 Shorts should be less than 20 minutes.
 Documentaries should be less than 50 minutes.
 Brevity is often rewarded in film festivals.
 If your work is adapted from other sources, be sure the work is either in the public domain or warrant to us that you have rights to adapt from the owner.

 Our judges are filmmaking professionals and Poe literary experts.
 We are looking for quality of production because we are displaying your film on a large screen with up-to-date projection in front of a live audience.
 More importantly, we are looking for quality of story and how well you convey that story through structure and artistic direction.

 We strongly encourage you to develop marketing materials for your film and invite you to network with your fellow filmmakers at our festival venues.
 What could be more fun than an autumn weekend in America’s most intriguing city?